 January 9, 2019 A Neighborhood Meeting was hosted by City Planning staff to introduce neighbors to the project and gather feedback from the public.
-Approximately 20 people attended the meeting.
+Approximately 20 people attended.
 February 28, 2019 Project applications for a Tentative Map, Conditional Use Permit, Hillside Development Permit, and Design Review were submitted for the 82-unit Emerald Isle Condominiums.
 March 26, 2019 A Notice of Incomplete Application was prepared and issued to the applicant.

-March 27, 2019 A Notice of Application was distributed to owners of properties located within 400 feet of the proposed project to inform them of the project applications and to gather feedback.
+March 27, 2019 A Notice of Application was distributed to owners of properties located within 400 feet of the proposed project to inform them of the project applications and gather feedback.
 April 30, 2019 A Notice of Complete Application was prepared and issued to the applicant.
 June 7, 2019 A Notification of Project Issues was prepared and issued to the applicant.
 June 18, 2019 The applicant's response to the Notification of Project Issues was received.
 During the resubmittal meeting, City staff consulted with the applicant regarding the provision of onsite affordable housing.
 Pursuant to Ordinance No. 3526, the applicant has opted to pay fees to the City in lieu of providing on-site affordable units.
-September 9, 2019 Following completion of an Initial Study on September 9, 2019, a Notice of Intent to Adopt a Subsequent Mitigated Negative Declaration and Notice of Public Hearing was distributed to current occupants and absentee property owners located within 600 feet of the proposed project.
-The public review period for the Initial Study/Draft Subsequent Mitigated Negative Declaration (IS/Subsequent MND) began on September 9, 2019, and ends on October 8, 2019.
+September 9, 2019 A Notice of Intent to Adopt a Subsequent Mitigated Negative Declaration and Notice of Public Hearing was distributed to current occupants and absentee property owners located within 600 feet of the proposed project.
+The public review period for the Initial Study/Draft Subsequent Mitigated Negative Declaration (IS/Subsequent MND) began on September 9, 2019, and ended on October 8, 2019.
+October 24, 2019 A Minor Conditional Use Permit, Major Hillside Development Permit, and Tentative Map (Airspace Condominium) were approved by the Planning Commission by a vote of 6-0.